MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/item-property-ado-md-cellset.md

 > [!NOTE]
-> <P>Retrieving cells by member name may not be supported by your data provider.
-See the documentation for your provider for more information.</P>
+> Retrieving cells by member name may not be supported by your data provider.
+See the documentation for your provider for more information.